Travel Guide: Lussok Cave and Underground River

 How to get to Luna, Apayao

 The fastest way to get to Apayao is to book a flight with PAL or CEB to Tuguegarao City or Laoag City.
 The trip will take about an hour.
-From any of the abovementioned airports, there are vans and jeepneys bound for Luna, Apayao.
+From any of the abovementioned airports, vans and jeepneys are bound for Luna, Apayao.

 The most economical way, however, is to take a bus from Manila bound to Apayao.
 Here are the bus lines/terminal that currently offers Manila-Aapayao routes:

 - Rivera Transit Terminal in Mayon St, Quezon City